rpatterson/prunerr/CONTRIBUTING.rst

 Regardless, take note of the issue/ticket number, e.g. ``#123``.
 Then create a branch/fork off of the ``develop`` branch::

-  $ git checkout -b feat-123-foo-bar origin/develop
+  $ git switch -c feat-123-foo-bar origin/develop

 This project uses `towncrier`_ to manage it's release notes, AKA changelog and thus requires at least one `news fragment`_ before merging back into ``develop``.
 The VCS